TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-virtual-scroll-grid-8.md

 The rendering logic is to position items using the offset defined by the first rendered item's page.
 However, when a page boundary is in view, you end up using that offset for the top items on the next page.
 Ordinarily, that wouldn't be a problem.
 In this case, with the page being positioned so close to the bottom of the container, it means that the last items rendered are positioned beyond the end of the container.

-The browser handles this by extending the size of the region being scrolled over.
+Chrome handles this by extending the size of the region being scrolled over (Safari and Firefox behave differently).
 That's why scrolling manually works.
 The valid scroll range is now bigger so you can scroll down, which extends the range again.
 That's why scrolling feels sticky close to the bottom.

 I also noticed a more minor problem.
 If you scroll to item 50 at the center of the list, the scroll bar isn't quite in the middle of its range.
 Using the browser debugging tools you can see that `scrollTop` is at 676 rather than 750.
 If you scroll to item 49, the scroll bar is too far the other way at 814.

 Once again the diagram explains what's going on.
 Item 49 and 50 are on different pages in the middle of the list.
 Imagine that item 49 is the last item on the green page and item 50 is the top item on the red page.
 The overlapping layout means that item 50 is before the center of the container and item 49 after it.

 The effect is amplified by using only 10 pages.
-For a real large scale grid with at least a 100 pages, the error is at most 1%.
+For a real large scale grid with a 100 pages, the error is at most 1%.
 Should be barely noticeable.

 # Ultimate Power!